Most Shopify shoppers don’t buy on their first visit. They browse, find something they love, mentally save it for later, then leave.

 Once your wishlist is live, three follow-ups will compound the impact:

 - Connect your email tool.
-Pipe wishlist events into Klaviyo, Omnisend, Mailchimp, or Shopify Flow so wishlist behavior triggers your existing automations.
+Pipe wishlist events into Klaviyo, Omnisend, Mailchimp, or Shopify Flow.
+Wishlist behavior will trigger your existing automations.
 Magic Wishlist has 9 one-click integrations.

 - Add a “Share wishlist” CTA.
-Gift shoppers and birthdays drive a surprising amount of organic traffic when wishlist sharing is enabled.
+Gift shoppers and birthdays drive surprising organic traffic when sharing is on.
 Public read-only share links also let friends and family buy directly.

 - Watch the analytics.
 Within two weeks you’ll see which products are saved most.
-That’s a free signal of what to feature on the home page, run ads on, or restock first.
+That’s a free signal of what to feature on the home page.
+Use it to pick ad creative or restock priorities.

 Stop losing shoppers, start saving them